 10 Things You Didn’t Know About Charlie Watts

-Happy 71st birthday to Rolling Stones drummer Charlie Watts!
-Despite being in one of the biggest bands in rock 'n' roll history, the stylish stickman has managed to live a relatively quiet life outside of the spotlight.
-But that doesn't mean it hasn't been filled with its share of interesting tidbits.
-So, in honor of the dapper drummer's 71st birthday today (June 2), we present you with 10 Things You Didn't Know About Charlie Watts:
+The late Rolling Stones drummer Charlie Watts managed to live a relatively quiet life outside of the spotlight, despite being in one of the biggest bands in rock 'n' roll history.
+But that doesn't mean it wasn't filled with plenty of interesting tidbits.
+See for yourself, as we present 10 Things You Didn't Know About Charlie Watts:

 Watts was a graphic designer prior to joining the Rolling Stones.